Abortion delays have grown more common in the US since Roe v. Wade was overturned

 Jillaine St.Michel struggled to find somewhere to have an abortion late last year after learning that her 20-week fetus had multiple genetic and developmental problems and probably wouldn’t survive.
 She lives in Idaho, which has a ban on abortions, so St.Michel and her husband called about 15 out-of-state clinics, finally getting on a three-week waiting list in Denver and a two-week waiting list in Seattle.

-St.Michel, 37, said she worried about passing an abortion time limit: Washington state allows the procedure up to viability, the point a fetus may survive outside the womb.
+St.Michel, 37, said she worried about passing abortion time limits: Colorado allows abortion at all stages of pregnancy, while Washington state allows the procedure up to viability, the point a fetus may survive outside the womb.
 Some babies can survive with medical help at 22 or 23 weeks.

 Clinics have taken numerous steps to reduce waits, such as adding more telehealth appointments for medication abortions, staying open longer and adding more staff.
-That’s generally brought appointment wait times down.
+That's generally brought appointment wait times down and also helped people obtain other types of reproductive care at the clinics in a timely fashion.

+“If someone’s sexually active and they don’t want to become pregnant, we want to get them on birth control,” said Adrienne Mansanares, president and CEO of Planned Parenthood of the Rocky Mountains.
+“If they are experiencing symptoms of a sexually transmitted infection … we want to get them treated.”

 But streamlining appointments is only part of the answer to reducing abortion delays, providers said.
-Individual issues like child care problems, canceled flights and financial concerns can be tough to overcome.
+Individual issues like child care problems, canceled flights and financial concerns can be tough to overcome — even when clinics try to help by connecting patients to abortion funds, for instance.

+The clinic where St.Michel, a chiropractor, had an abortion is about 500 miles from her home.
+She and her husband quickly came up with about $4,000 for airplane tickets, a rental car, three nights of lodging and the procedure, since the clinic was out of network for her insurance.
+The couple decided not to turn to an abortion fund because they thought others needed it more, instead taking it out of their savings.

-Hoping to help other families, St. Michel joined a lawsuit filed by the Center for Reproductive Rights, an organization of lawyers and advocates that supports abortion rights.
+Hoping to help other families, she joined a lawsuit filed by the Center for Reproductive Rights, an organization of lawyers and advocates that supports abortion rights.
 The suit asks state courts in Idaho and Tennessee to place holds on abortion laws.

 “I personally can't imagine that most people would be able to make this work,” said St.Michel, who is pregnant again.
 “This is not how we should have to seek health care.”